JanKalo/RelAlign/README.md

 $ python3 -m train_embedding --epoch-count 1000 --batch-count 10 transh benchmarks/FB15K/ embeddings/FB15K_transh/
 ```

-This will load the benchmark located at `benchmarks/FB15K/` into OpenKE and will start training with model type **TransH**.
+This will load the dataset located at `benchmarks/FB15K/` into OpenKE and will start training with model type **TransH**.
 The resulting embedding is saved in this directory: `embeddings/FB15K_transh/`

 For more options, see: